dentych/EnchantGUI/README.md

 EnchantGUI
 ==========

-EnchantGUI has been released again and is in continuous development.
+EnchantGUI is no longer actively maintained.

 The main page concerning the plugin can be found at: https://www.spigotmc.org/resources/enchantgui.11701/